mahesh-solanke/devtrack-sdk/README.md

 ## 🎉 Acknowledgements <a name="acknowledgement"></a>

-- ✨ Inspired by [Fast API's](https://github.com/fastapi/fastapi) middleware design
+- ✨ Inspired by [FastAPI's](https://github.com/fastapi/fastapi) middleware design
 - 💡 Thanks to the open-source community for tooling and inspiration